cross-platform-actions/action/readme.md

             env | sort
 ```

-Different platforms need to run on different runners, see the
+Different platforms need to run on different runners, so see the
 [Runners](#runners) section below.

 ### Inputs